cyberman54/ESP32-Paxcounter/README.md

 Compile time configuration is spread across several files.
 Before compiling the code, edit or create the following files:

-## platformio.ini
+## platformio_orig.ini
-Edit `platformio.ini` and select desired hardware target in section boards.
-To add a new board, create an appropriate hardware abstraction layer file in hal subdirectory, and add a pointer to this file in sections boards.
+Edit `platformio_orig.ini` and select desired hardware target in section boards.
+To add a new board, create an appropriate hardware abstraction layer file in hal subdirectory, and add a pointer to this file in sections boards. and rename to `platformio.ini`

-## src/paxcounter.conf
+## src/paxcounter_orig.conf
 Edit `src/paxcounter.conf` and tailor settings in this file according to your needs and use case.
 Please take care of the duty cycle regulations of the LoRaWAN network you're going to use.
+Rename to `paxcounter.conf`

 If your device has a **real time clock** it can be updated bei either LoRaWAN network or GPS time, according to settings *TIME_SYNC_INTERVAL* and *TIME_SYNC_LORAWAN* in `paxcounter.conf`.